simongudiksen/cms-system-planetpeanut/backend/scripts/README.md

 # Planet Peanut Image Processing Scripts

+**✅ Status**: Step 2.2 Integration Complete - These scripts are now fully integrated with the main Planet Peanut CMS API system.

 This directory contains scripts to process and import images from the `ImageRaised` and `ImageShop` folders into the Planet Peanut CMS system.

 ## Overview